ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models: Method

 where $p_i=P(t)$ is a learnable vector represents the token embedding of stage $i$, and $P=\left[p_1,p_2,...,p_n\right]$ is the set of textual token embeddings in $\STIspace$ space.

-Fig.~\ref{fig:pipeline}(a) illustrates the network structure.
-The input prompt is fed into the CLIP text encoder , which generates the textual token embedding.
-The token embedding is fed to the attention modules and a feed-forward module.
-Optimizing attention and feed-forward networks by $\loss_{PS}$ loss, the final $p_i$ is obtained.
+As shown in Fig.~\ref{fig:pipeline}(a), the token embedding is initialized to a frozen \(1\times768\) text embedding with a user input text (e.g., ``cup'') via the CLIP text encoder.
+It is then fed into a randomly initialized hypernetwork and finally creates a \(n\times1\times768\) embedding \(P=[p_1,p_2,..,p_n]\).
+Only the hypernetwork is trainable and the final $p_i$ is obtained by optimizing based on Eqn.~(\ref{eqn:loss_ps}).
+The training process typically requires 1000-3000 iterations.
 Dropout is applied to prevent overfitting and the rate is set to 0.1.

+Attribute control during inference is achieved by replacing the \(p_i\) representing different attributes with editing texts.
+For instance, in Fig.~\ref{fig:pipeline}(b), content personalization involves maintaining the content-related \(p_3-p_{10}\) of image \textit{barn} as ``* in the jungle'' and replacing \(p_1-p_2\) with ``in the jungle'' (without ``*'' ).